leelabcnbc/thesis-yimeng-v2/README.md

       to generate some wrapper scripts, one for each GPU on the machine.

+Unless otherwise indicated, the training scripts (those `submit.py` files) should be run **OUTSIDE** the container, in an environment with 1) `h5py` and 2) `python 3.6+`.
+However, you still need to run `. $ROOT/setup_env_variables.sh` before running these `submit.py` files.
+The reason for running OUTSIDE is because these training scripts interact with Slurm on the host.

 #### CNN 8k (a) dataset transfer learning, VGG networks.

 `python $ROOT/scripts/training/yuanyuan_8k_a_3day/transfer_learning_factorized_vgg/submit.py`